-- As announced by the Bank on 19 February 2025, Irene LEE Yun Lien will not serve as the Chairman of the Nomination Committee after the conclusion of the Bank's 2025 AGM to be held in May 2025.
+- 1 These included two regular meetings (including joint session with the Remuneration Committee). - 2 As announced by the Bank on 19 February 2025, Irene LEE Yun Lien will not serve as the Chairman of the Nomination Committee after the conclusion of the Bank's 2025 AGM to be held in May 2025.
 Edward CHENG Wai Sun will join the Nomination Committee as a member with effect from 1 April 2025.
-Mr Cheng will succeed Ms Lee and be re-designated as the Chairman of the Nomination Committee after the conclusion of the Bank's 2025 AGM. - Kenneth NG Sing Yip ceased as Nomination Committee member with effect from the conclusion of the Bank's 2024 AGM.
+Mr Cheng will succeed Ms Lee and be re-designated as the Chairman of the Nomination Committee after the conclusion of the 2025 AGM. - 3 Kenneth NG Sing Yip ceased as Nomination Committee member with effect from the conclusion of the Bank's 2024 AGM.